-Step 1: Search and view the indexes to the registers for the entry relating to your individual
+Step 1: Search and view the indexes to the registers in IR 27

 From your results, find the index entry which relates to your individual.
 You can distinguish between the results according to the courts that created the index, whether it covers wills or administrations and the year the grant of probate was issued.

 Step 2: Find a folio or an entry number in IR 27

 Once you find the entry for your person at Step 1, look for the number written next to it.